Chapter Sixty Five IV

 “Not this one, just ten in the core.
 Some hanger’s on, but not directly in the extortion racket.
 Just blowhard biker boys, drinking buddies, hoping to get into the action, but not quite sure what the action is.
 No reason to screw with them.”

-Black, “I got to get some rest, Chan will be up at the crack of dawn, he can ring me when he’s ready.
+Black, “I need to rest, Chan will be up at the crack of dawn, he can ring me when he’s ready.
 I presume there’s not much reason to go see this dude before nine.”

 Black, “It’s a plan.
 Where you guys have to go?”